Storm Isaac tars Louisiana beaches with oil from BP spill

 Natural resources in the Gulf "continue to suffer significant harm from the Spill, and it is not possible at this time to conclude that they have recovered," the Justice Department said in an August 31 filing.

-Louisiana says BP's claim of a "robust recovery" is "grossly misleading" and points to continued heavy oiling in the state's sensitive marshes and swamps, where 220 miles (3 54 km) o f coastland are still oiled and oil tar balls are recovered every week.
+Louisiana says BP's claim of a "robust recovery" is "grossly misleading" and points to continued heavy oiling in the state's sensitive marshes and swamps, where 220 miles of coastland are still oiled and oil tar balls are recovered every week.
 At least four fisheries are still closed to continued oil concentrations, the state said.